 The audio function plays voice recordings made available by the publisher of that Bible version.
 It is not synthesized speech generated from the text.
 Audio is available for several Bible versions but not all.
 Audio may be partially available for some versions (e.g., New Testament only).
-When you select the version short code (e.g. KJV) to see the list of versions, those with audio available will have a speaker icon just behind the version short code.
+When you select the version short code (e.g. KJV) to see the list of versions, those with audio available will have a speaker icon to the right of the version short code as you view the Bible list.
 Not all versions with audio available have audio for all books of the Bible.
 In the book list for a particular version, books with audio have a speaker icon next to them.

 You must have a strong, stable internet connection for audio to work.